 Finally, Grass carp also harbor parasites that local species may not have a resistance to, which may lead to local extinction events and lasting changes in ecosystem dynamics.

-Biology: Grass carp, like the other Asian carp species, are capable of invading new habitats due to their ability to produce numerous eggs and rapid growth.
+Biology: Grass carp are capable of invading new habitats due to their ability to produce numerous eggs and rapid growth.
 Unlike other carps, Grass carps prefer to spawn in large rivers instead of lakes or slower-moving water (however, Grass carp has the potential to breed in slower-moving water if need be).
 This is potentially dangerous as larger rivers flow through many states, which furthers the invasion.

 History: Grass carp was first imported to the United States in 1963 to control macrophytes in aquaculture facilities in Alabama and Arkansas and, soon after, escaped into the open waters of Arkansas.
 By the early 1970s, there were many reports of grass carp captured in the Missouri and Mississippi.
 Since then, grass carp have spread rapidly as a result of widely scattered research projects, stockings by government agencies, unauthorized releases, interstate transport, escapes from farm ponds and aquaculture facilities and natural dispersal from introduction sites and the widespread stocking of grass carp as a biological control against nuisance aquatic plants in ponds and lakes.

 U.S. Habitat: Grass carp are freshwater fish that prefer to spawn in large rivers with relatively turbid waters.
 Generally, the fish do not migrate great distances and prefer to congregate in specific areas, but migrants have been known to travel great distances in desperation.
 Due to their physiological plasticity, Grass carp can invade many different types of water habitats, and can consume various food sources.
 Usually, the Grass carp feed on plant material, which was the reason for their initial introduction.